 Resets the clock timer.
+The second counter is also reset.

 When "1" is written: Clock timer reset When "0" is written: No operation Reading: Always "0"

 The clock timer is reset by writing "1" to the TMRST.

 When the clock timer is reset in the RUN status, it restarts immediately after resetting.
 In the case of the STOP status, the reset data "00H" is maintained.
 No operation results when "0" is written to the TMRST.